 VR&E Chapter 31: The VA Benefit Most Veterans Never Use

 VR&E Chapter 31 pays for college, job training, and a monthly stipend for veterans with service-connected disabilities.
-Learn eligibility and 2026 rates.
+Learn eligibility and current rates.

 Vocational Rehabilitation and Employment (VR&E), also known as Chapter 31, is one of the most powerful and underused VA benefits.
 It helps veterans with service-connected disabilities prepare for, find, and keep suitable employment or achieve independence in daily living.
 Many eligible veterans never apply because they do not know it exists or assume it is only for those who cannot work at all.

-This article explains VR&E Chapter 31 in plain English, including 2026 rates, eligibility, and how to get started.
+This article explains VR&E Chapter 31 in plain English, including current rates, eligibility, and how to get started.

 What VR&E Chapter 31 provides

-In fiscal year 2026 the maximum monthly subsistence allowance is $3,439.23 for a veteran with no dependents enrolled full-time.
-The amount adjusts based on enrollment status and number of dependents.
+The maximum monthly subsistence allowance adjusts periodically and depends on enrollment status and number of dependents, so check the current rate table on VA.gov rather than assuming a prior year's figure still applies.
 Unlike many other VA education benefits, there is no 15-year time limit for veterans who became eligible on or after January 1, 2013.

 Eligibility

-• You are within the eligibility period (usually 12 years from your discharge or notification of service connection, with some exceptions)
+You generally qualify if you have a service-connected disability rated at least 20 percent, or a 10 percent rating combined with a serious employment handicap, and you are within the eligibility period, usually 12 years from your discharge or notification of service connection, with some exceptions.

-Even veterans with lower ratings can qualify if the disability creates a serious employment handicap.
+Even veterans with lower ratings can qualify if the disability creates a serious employment handicap, so do not rule yourself out based on the percentage alone.

 How to apply and what to expect

-The entire process is designed to be veteran-centered and flexible.
+The entire process is designed to be veteran-centered and flexible, adjusting as your goals or circumstances change during the program.

 Common reasons veterans miss this benefit

-Many assume it is only for totally disabled veterans or that they are too old or too far along in their career.
-In reality, VR&E helps veterans at every stage—from recent discharge to those who have been retired for years but whose service-connected conditions now affect work.
+Many veterans assume VR&E is only for those who are totally disabled, or believe they are too old or too far along in their career to benefit.
+In reality, VR&E helps veterans at every stage, from recent discharge to those who have been retired for years but whose service-connected conditions now affect their work.

 Ready to take action?